Samsung/tizen-docs/docs/application/web/guides/applications/web-widget.md

 <a name="user-content-is-it-possible-to-implement-only-web-widget-without-web-application"></a>
 ### Is it possible to implement Web widgets without a Web application?

 For your convenience during testing and debugging only, the Web widget engine supports the "Only Web Widget Mode".
-To distribute Web widgets through Tizen Store, each Web widget must have at least 1 parent Web application in the package.
+To distribute Web widgets through the store, each Web widget must have at least 1 parent Web application in the package.
 For more information, see [Application Model](#app_model).

 <a name="user-content-how-can-i-determine-which-apis-are-supported-in-web-widgets"></a>
 ### How can I determine which APIs are supported in Web widgets?